 7. Dune Climb

 If you haven’t gotten your fill of sandy climbing yet, then you’re in for a treat.
-The hike starts off with a difficult climb up the loose sandy dune sand and continues up and down, all the way to Lake Michigan.
+This hike starts with a challenging climb up the loose sandy dune sand and continues up and down all the way to Lake Michigan.

-This is probably the most popular Sleeping Bear Dunes hiking spot.
+This is the most popular Sleeping Bear Dunes hiking spot.

-Many people just climb the first dune and turn around.
-This is completely fine if you realize more climbing is beyond your abilities.
-If you choose to continue, you’ll need to conquer 5 more dunes before reaching Lake Michigan.
+Many people climb the first dune and turn around.
+This is completely fine, especially if you realize more climbing is beyond your abilities.
+If you choose to continue, you must conquer five more dunes before reaching Lake Michigan.

-When you reach the Lake Michigan beach, you’ll be able to explore a little and find remnants of two shipwrecks.
+When you reach the Lake Michigan beach, you can explore a little and find remnants of two shipwrecks.
 One can be found to the north and one to the south.

-If you plan to hike the entire route to the beach and back, which totals 3.5 miles, plan for this hike to take about double your normal pace for this distance.
-The loose sand should not be underestimated.
+If you plan to hike the entire route to the beach and back, which totals 3.5 miles, plan to double your average pace for the distance.
+Do not underestimate the loose sand.

-This is a great spot to view a sunset from atop the dunes, but it can be quite windy since it is so open.
+This is a great spot to view a sunset from atop the dunes, but it can be windy since it is so open.
 Even if it’s a warm day, we’d recommend bringing along long sleeves or a light windbreaker.
-As the sun goes down, it can get a little chilly.
+As the sun goes down, it can get chilly.

-We also wouldn’t recommend heading this hike in flip-flops, even though it passes on so much sand.
-The sand gets really hot, really quickly in the summer, and you don’t want to end the hike with burnt feet.
+We also would recommend something other than flip-flops when heading out on this hike.
+Even though it passes on so much sand, the sand gets hot quickly in the summer, and you want to avoid ending the hike with burnt feet.

-How to get there: From the visitor center, follow M-22 and M-109 north for 5.6 miles.
-The entrance to the Dune Climb will be labeled by a large park sign on the left, accessed by following Hunter Road for 100 yards.
+How to get there: Follow M-22 and M-109 north for 5.6 miles from the visitor center.
+The entrance to the Dune Climb will be labeled with a large park sign on the left and accessed by following Hunter Road for 100 yards.
 You can spot the signature Dune Climb hill from M-109.

 Drive Time from Philip A. Hart Visitor Center:11 minutes